aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

         });
     ```

-    When a manual approval step is used, [IAM permissions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-iam-permissions.html) should be used restrict which principals can approve actions and stages to enforce least priviledge.
+    When a manual approval step is used, [IAM permissions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-iam-permissions.html) should be used to restrict which principals can approve actions and stages to enforce least privilege.

     ```json
         {